 These tools will help groups to manage, store, share, and generate in-text citations and reference lists for the resources they use as part of group assignments.
 They save time by avoiding manual creation of citations.
 Remember, however, to always check the final result against the style guide of relevance, e.g., MLA or APA.

 There are a wide range of citation management tools available (some free of charge, some with free and fee-based elements, and some fee-based only).
 They vary in quality.
-We recommend Mendeley or Zotero as reliable, freely available (subject to cloud storage limits), easy-to-use tools featuring regular upgrades.
-Check out York University Libraries Mendeley guide and Zotero guide (including videos) for extensive help and information.
+We recommend Zotero as a reliable, freely available (subject to cloud storage limits), easy-to-use tool, featuring regular upgrades.
+Check out York University Libraries' Zotero guide (including videos) for extensive help and information.

 Collaborative Writing & File Sharing